In this guide

 Where:

-- q = probability of losing (1 - p)
+- q = likelihood of an unsuccessful outcome (1 - p)

 Worked example